habi/gratipay.com/www/about/policies/terms-of-service.md

   1. The Service is a platform to facilitate payments for goods or services ("Work").

   1. A Participant may establish a Project on the Service.
-The Participant who establishes a Project is the Project Owner.
+A Participant who establishes a Project is also a Project Owner.

   1. Projects may optionally have other Participants as Collaborators.
 The Project Owner is also a Collaborator.